theghostmac/rust-webserver/README.md

    ```
    http://localhost:8000
    ```
+   Or if you use a Jetbrains IDE, click the Play ▶️ button on the [http](check.http) file.
    The server is now running, and you should see a simple "Hello, World!" message in your browser.

 ## Configuration